mmshahria/GlassboardTech-API-Reference/Subscriptions/GET Get a subscription by Id.md

 # Attributes

 <strong>tenantId<strong> `string`
 A unique identifier used for API authentication and authorization.

->Tenant refers to the end user of this API and It's required for identity and access management.
+> Tenant refers to the end user of this API and It's required for identity and access management.

 <strong>dealId<strong> `string`

-A unique internal identifier of a particular deal for this subscription.
-It references the interrelation between a subscription and a deal.
+A unique identifier of a particular deal for this subscription.It refers to a particular deal to which a subscriber is making a investment.

 <strong>name*<strong> `string`